jserva90/Erply-test-task/README.md

 The Swagger API documentation for the endpoints can be accessed using the following methods:
 - Open http://localhost:8080/swagger/index.html in your browser.
 - Click on the **Swagger Docs** button in the UI.

+## Local Storage
+In this project, I utilize SQLite3 as a local storage mechanism.
+When a customer is requested from the Erply API, the data is stored in the SQLite3 database.
+Subsequent requests for the same customer within 10 minutes retrieve the data from the database instead of making a new API request.
+After 10 minutes, a new API request is made to update the local storage with the latest customer data.
+This approach improves response time and reduces unnecessary API calls.

 ## Testing
 Unit tests can be run in the following directories: